What to Know About Navy Hospital Ships

 - Belligerents will establish the location of a hospital ship

-Recently - the San Remo Manual on International Law Applicable to Armed Conflicts at Sea was adopted in June 1994 by the International Institute of Humanitarian Law after a series of round table discussions held between 1988 and 1994 by diplomats and naval and legal experts.
-According to the San Remo Manual, a hospital ship violating legal restrictions must be duly warned and given a reasonable time limit to comply.
+The San Remo Manual on International Law Applicable to Armed Conflicts at Sea, adopted in June 1994, stipulates that a hospital ship violating legal restrictions must be duly warned and given a reasonable time limit to comply.
 If a hospital ship persists in violating restrictions, a belligerent is legally entitled to capture it or take other means to enforce compliance.
 A non-complying hospital ship may only be fired on under the following conditions:

 - Diversion or capture is not feasible